Error-Sensitive Proof-Labeling Schemes: Model and definitions

 The first condition guarantees the existence of certificates allowing the given legally labeled graph $(G,\ell)$ to be globally accepted.
 The second condition guarantees that the verifier cannot be ``cheated'', that is, an illegally labeled graph will systematically be rejected by at least one node, whatever ``fake'' certificates are given to the nodes.
 It is known that every distributed language has a proof-labeling scheme~\cite{KormanKP10}.

 To define the novel notion of \emph{error-sensitive} proof-labeling schemes, we introduce the following notion of distance between labeled graphs.
 Let $\ell$ and $\ell'$ be two labelings of a same graph~$G$.
-The \emph{edit distance} between $(G,\ell)$ and $(G,\ell')$ is the minimum number of elementary operations required to transform $(G,\ell)$ into $(G,\ell')$, where an elementary operation consists of replacing a node label by another label.
-That is, the edit distance between $(G,\ell)$ and $(G,\ell')$ is simply
+The \emph{Hamming distance} between $(G,\ell)$ and $(G,\ell')$ is the minimum number of elementary operations required to transform $(G,\ell)$ into $(G,\ell')$, where an elementary operation consists of replacing a node label by another label.
+That is, the Hamming distance between $(G,\ell)$ and $(G,\ell')$ is simply

-The edit-distance from a labeled graph $(G,\ell)$ to a language $\cL$ is the minimum, taken over all labelings $\ell'$ of $G$ satisfying $(G,\ell')\in \cL$, of the edit-distance between $(G,\ell)$ and $(G,\ell')$.
+The Hamming distance from a labeled graph $(G,\ell)$ to a language $\cL$ is the minimum, taken over all labelings $\ell'$ of $G$ satisfying $(G,\ell')\in \cL$, of the Hamming distance between $(G,\ell)$ and $(G,\ell')$.
+Note that ``Hamming distance'' is usually defined for words of equal length, by counting the number of characters that must be changed for moving from one word to another word.
+We use the same terminology in this paper as our distance measures the minimum number of nodes whose states have to be modified to transform a given global state $(G,\ell)$ into another global state $(G,\ell')$.
+(Instead, distance such as the Edit distance would rather refer to the numbers of edges to be added or deleted for transforming one graph into another.)

 Roughly, an error-sensitive proof-labeling scheme satisfies that the number of nodes that reject a labeled graph $(G,\ell)$ should be (at least) proportional to the distance between $(G,\ell)$ and the considered language.